mjhoffmeister/blog/_jacob_cycle/2024-03-08-journeys-end.md

 >
 > --Genesis 35:8 (ESV)

 The recording of Deborah’s death is a puzzle.
-It could be to emphasize the consequences of Rebekah’s actions in the deception of Isaac.
-She hoped to see Jacob again. (see [Genesis 27:45](https://biblia.com/bible/esv/genesis/27/45).)
+It could serve as emphasis of the consequences of Rebekah’s actions in the deception of Isaac.
+She hoped to see Jacob again (see [Genesis 27:45](https://biblia.com/bible/esv/genesis/27/45).)
 Instead, she disappears from the story.
 Not even her death is recorded, although her nurse’s is [^3].
 Deborah's death could also be connected to the burial of the foreign gods.
 Deborah would have